Request a quote

 CDT is a type of protein that is produced when excessive alcohol is consumed over a period of at least a week.
 The CDT percentage in blood increases as more alcohol is consumed.
 With abstinence, CDT usually drops to normal within two to three weeks, but after long-term alcohol consumption, this normalization can take much longer.

-In addition to the CD-tect %CDT, the following tests are performed by CBR to monitor recent alcohol consumption: GGT
+In addition to the CD-tect %CDT, the following tests are performed by the CBR to monitor recent alcohol consumption: GGT

 Gamma-GT